wp-plugins/array-partition/readme.txt

         )
 )`

+Note the array elements are distributed into the requested 4 "columns" as evenly as possible.

 The function will fill as many partitions as requested, as long as there are enough elements in the array to do so.
 Any remaining unfilled partitions will be represented as empty arrays.

 In contrast, using PHP's built-in `array_chunck()` as such: